PetropoulakisPanagiotis/cryptocurrencyRecommendation/README.md

 We have a set of tweets(T), N users and there are four additional files:
 1. ./sets/tweets_dataset_small.csv that contains the tokenized(preprocessed) tweets
 2. ./sets/twitter_dataset_small_vector.csv that contains the corresponding TFIDF representation of these tweets
-3. ./sets/coins_queries.csv that contains K bitcoins
+3. ./sets/coins_queries.csv that contains K Bitcoins
 4. ./sets/vader_lexicon.csv that contains words/symbols with a corresponding sentiment score<br/>

-:zap:Assumption: each tweet refers only to a specific bitcoin
+:zap:Assumption: each tweet refers only to a specific Bitcoin

 At first, we calculate a sentiment vector Ui for every user.
 This vector has K dimensions and every cell corresponds to a specific bitcoin.
-Each cell contains a sentiment score([-1,1]) that represents the sentiment of a specific user for a specific bitcoin.
+Each cell contains a sentiment score([-1,1]) that represents the sentiment of a specific user for a specific Bitcoin.
 The sentiment score is calculated as follows: <br />
 <img align="center" src="http://latex.codecogs.com/svg.latex?S_i&space;=&space;\frac{totalscore}{\sqrt{totalscore^2&space;&plus;&space;15}}&space;&space;" title="http://latex.codecogs.com/svg.latex?S_i = \frac{totalscore}{\sqrt{totalscore^2 + 15}} " />, <br /><br />
 where totalscore is the total sum of the corresponding scores(vader lexicon) of every word/symbol of all the tweets that refer to Bitcoin i.